-Commission rate risk
+Special Commission rate risk

 Commission rate risk arises from the possibility that the changes in commission rates will affect either the fair values or the future cash flows of financial instruments.
-The Fund Manager monitors positions daily to ensure that it is maintained within established gap limits, if any.
-The Fund does not have commission bearing financial assets or financial liabilities.
-Hence, the Fund is not subject to commission rate risk.
+The Fund Manager monitors positions to ensure that it is maintained within established gap limits, if any.